-Dr Anthony LoPresti
+Dr. Anthony LoPresti

-Department: Religious and Theological Studies
+Associate Professor, Religious and Theological Studies

 I am very interested in moral decision making and how the surrounding culture plays a role, often hidden, in the ways we perceive what is or is not a problem, and the ways in which we choose to interact with the people and problems we encounter.
 For a long time, I have been interested in the ways consumer society influences our values, our criteria for success, and our notion of what constitutes "the good life."
 More recently I have studied the ways in which systemic racism and white privilege are operative in the culture, usually without being fully recognized by those in majority groups.
 Hovering over these academic pursuits is an ever-growing attentiveness to the scholarship of teaching and learning.
 How do students learn best?
 What are the most effective teaching techniques?
 What kind of curriculum is of greatest value to students in the 21st century?
 Questions such as these are constantly part of my research agenda.